crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 situation where people have given up on being able to test before perhaps QA or Prod in any real way.
 We can say that at scale, the pace of development is 10-20 times slower than running in a hygienic software environment.
-An untestable system quickly degrades into one where you can barely change anything; any major changes which should take a few months can take a **few years**.
-Now you are left with whatever software you got, running at an enormous cost, and almost impossible to repair or alter in a meaningful way.
-You are unable to meet changing business demands, and costs explode to make even minor changes.
+An untestable system quickly degrades into one where you can barely change anything; any major changes which should take a few months can take a few years.

-Your competition can then eat your lunch as you watch time passing with rising costs, helplessly.
+At this pace you may be unable to meet changing business demands, and costs explode to make even minor changes.

-This is akin to a certain kind of software executive, water torture.
-It can feel like a productivity prison, created by microservices.
-You may find yourself re-watching "The Great Escape" and think about digging tunnels under the microservice fences.
+This is a productivity prison, created by microservices.

 ### Programmer mindset

 Programmers have tremendous power in organizations.
 Executives can't survive without some strong and senior engineers.
 Given the explosion and continued strength of the software industry there has been an approach of keep the programmers happy as "we don't want to lose them."
 Beyond this, software executives today don't understand the economics of code and producing code.
 They would have needed to spend